 Herpes simplex virus (HSV) infections, particularly HSV-2, are not only familiar but also evolving in prevalence in Asia.
 Here, we explore the prevalence of HSV-2 in Asia and the changing dynamics of this viral infection in the region.

 - Overall Prevalence: In Asia, approximately 12% of the population is estimated to be infected with HSV-2.
-This viral strain is primarily associated with genital herpes, and its prevalence underscores its impact on sexual health in the region.
+This viral strain primarily causes genital herpes, and its prevalence highlights its impact on sexual health in the region.

 - Prevalence Decline: Notably, the prevalence of HSV-2 infection in Asia is declining by 2% per year.
 This decline reflects changing trends in sexual behaviour, increased awareness, and access to healthcare.